-The site is underlain by dark brown clays, tan calcareous clays, and tan calcareous clays to marl.
-The underlying clays are moderately plastic to plastic with tested liquid limit values varying from 20 to 53 and plasticity index values ranging from 11 to 34.
-The results of Standard Penetration Tests performed within these clays varied from 17 to greater than 50 blows per foot.
+The underlying soil consists of brown clays, dark brown clays, tan marl to limestone, and light tan marl to limestone.
+These soils are moderately plastic to highly plastic with tested liquid limits varying from 38 to 88 and plasticity index values ranging from 19 to 64.
+The results of Standard Penetration Tests performed within these soils varied from 14 to greater than 50 blows per foot.

 The above description is of a generalized nature to highlight the major soil stratification features and soil characteristics.
-The test boring logs should be consulted for specific information at each boring location.
+The Boring Logs should be consulted for specific information at each boring location.

-Soil Stratigraphy may vary between boring locations.
+Soil stratigraphy may vary between boring locations.
 If deviations from the noted subsurface conditions are encountered during construction, they should be brought to the attention of InTEC.
 We may revise the recommendations after evaluating the significance of the changed conditions.